Resources

 Artificial light at night causes reproductive failure in clownfish

-Fobert, Burke da Silva, and Swearer, 2019, Biology Letters.
+Fobert, da Silva, and Swearer, 2019, Biology Letters.

 Live fast, die young: behavioural and physiological impacts of light pollution on a marine fish during larval recruitment